stonepros/stone/doc/rados/operations/crush-map-edits.rst

 To get the CRUSH map for your cluster, execute the following::

-	ceph osd getcrushmap -o {compiled-crushmap-filename}
+	stone osd getcrushmap -o {compiled-crushmap-filename}

-Ceph will output (-o) a compiled CRUSH map to the filename you specified.
+Stone will output (-o) a compiled CRUSH map to the filename you specified.
 Since the CRUSH map is in a compiled form, you must decompile it first before you can edit it.